Toward Efficient Agents: Memory, Tool learning, and Planning: Efficient Memory

-\paragraph{Hierarchical Retrieval.} In line with the hierarchical memory structure, retrieval can likewise be organized hierarchically.
-Some retrieval methods can be considered as a simple way of hierarchical retrieval, such as the conceptually two-layer design.
+\paragraph{Hierarchical Retrieval.} Hierarchical retrieval follows the same coarse-to-fine principle as hierarchical memory construction.
+Instead of searching a large memory bank at one granularity, the agent first locates a relevant high-level segment and then drills down to finer details, reducing the search space and context inserted into the prompt.
+Some retrieval methods can be considered simple forms of hierarchical retrieval, such as conceptually two-layer designs.
 HiAgent~\citep{hu2025hiagent} can recall the trajectories by a retrieval module, when the agent needs to obtain the details of the previous subgoal.
 Beyond such a two-layer setup, hierarchical retrieval can be made explicit through multi-layer indexing.
 In H-MEM~\citep{sun2025hierarchical}, each memory embedding points to relevant sub-memories in the next layer, recursively indexing down to the last layer to retrieve relevant information, thereby accelerating retrieval.
 At a more system level, MemoryOS~\citep{kang2025memory} uses tier-specific retrieval: STM returns the most recent dialogue pages, MTM retrieves top-$m$ candidate segments and selects top-$k$ relevant pages within them, and LPM performs semantic search over long-term user and agent memories.
+Following the same coarse-to-fine intuition, xMemory~\citep{hu2026ragagentmemoryretrieval} retrieves from high-level themes to episodes or raw messages when more detailed evidence is needed.
+HyMem~\citep{zhao2026hymemhybridmemoryarchitecture} also starts from summary-level event memories and selectively inspects linked raw-dialogue evidence for more complex queries.

-\paragraph{Training.} As the memory bank grows, a fixed retriever can drift from what is truly useful, so recent work trains adaptive retrieval that prioritizes high-utility memories for better relevance and efficiency.
+\paragraph{Training.} As the memory bank grows, a fixed retriever may increasingly select memories that are semantically similar but not actually useful.
+Training-based retrieval addresses this by learning utility-aware selection policies, so the agent can prioritize memories that are likely to improve task success under a limited retrieval budget.
 RMM \citep{tan2025prospect} adds a learnable reranker over a dense retriever and updates it online via RL using binary useful memory signals from Retrospective Reflection.
 Memento \citep{zhou2025memento} learns a parametric Q-function over state–case pairs to rank and select Top-K cases, favoring historically high-reward cases over nearest neighbors.
+MemRL~\citep{zhang2026memrlselfevolvingagentsruntime} introduces Two-Phase Retrieval, moving beyond passive semantic matching.
+It first performs similarity-based recall to obtain semantically relevant experiences, and then applies value-aware selection using learned Q-values to filter out memories that are similar but historically low-utility.